kevinzakka/learn-linalg/imagealign/README.md

  <img src="./assets/gui.png" alt="Drawing">
 </p>

+Applications of this algorithm include:

+- aligning images that were taken at different times
+- aligning touch points for multi-touch gestures or calibration

 ## API

 Put the reference image and the crooked image inside `./imgs/`.
 Make sure to prefix the crooked image with `crooked_` and run the following command: